sastraxi/trello-clone/README.md

   - e.g. share it in slack, discord; wherever fine text is transmitted

-- The core `Sync` concept models a relationship `(course board, label colours) -> target board`.
+- The core `Sync` concept models a relationship `(source board, label colours) -> target board`.
 Any card with a label coloured with one of the synced label colours will be cloned onto the target board whenever that sync is performed.

   - Everything on the card is copied, with the exception of labels